JankariTech/blog/src/assets/RestApi/rest-api.md

 **- Resource Representation:** The data returned by an endpoint is typically in a structured format, such as JSON or XML, which represents the resource or resources associated with the endpoint.

 ## Implementing a REST API
 Now, let's start to build a REST API.
 Before we start, make sure you have Python installed on your system.
+You will need a minimum Python version of 3.6.
 You can download Python from [python.org](https://www.python.org/downloads).
 We will also need Flask, which you can install using pip:
 ```bash
 pip install Flask
 ```